 Eligible scholars for the programme are those eligible for a UK university place and who fall into one of the following categories:

-- Afghanistan Relocations and Assistance Policy (ARAP) resettlement route
+- Afghan Relocations and Assistance Policy (ARAP) resettlement route.

-- Afghanistan Citizens Resettlement Scheme (ACRS) resettlement route
+- Afghan Citizens Resettlement Scheme (ACRS) resettlement route.

-- Those with links to Afghanistan who are already registered at a UK university and are experiencing financial hardship due to the situation in Afghanistan
+- Those who are already registered at a UK university and are experiencing financial hardship that impacts their ability to complete their course of study.

 - Afghan British Nationals (ABNs), described for these purposes as those that were evacuated during Operation Pitting and who entered bridging accommodation or who presented as homeless to a council, but hold British citizenship or some other status that permits them to remain and reside in the UK without the need to be granted leave to remain.